Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{ased} on the concept of "episodes", few-shot segmentation (FSS) recognizes novel categories using very limited support exemplars, typically by transferring category-agnostic knowledge learned from abundant base categories to novel categories \cite{CDFSS-Nie2024}.
-In recent years, a series of representative FSS methods such as Prior Guided Feature Enrichment Network (PFENet) \cite{FSS-PFENET2022}, PFENet++ \cite{FSS-PFENET2024}, Holistic Prototype Activation (HPA) \cite{FSS-HPA2023} and Base and Meta (BAM) \cite{FSS-BAM2023} have been proposed, showing that FSS is feasible and effective in reducing the annotation cost of pixel-level dense prediction for novel categories.
-However, although FSS only uses very limited support exemplars for novel categories, it still needs a large amount of training samples for base categories \cite{CDFSS-Lei2022}.
-When the target domain including the novel categories is extremely scarce in resources and it is impossible to obtain a large number of training samples of some base categories, we must use the training samples of the base categories in the resource-rich domain (source domain) to train a FSS model.
-In this case, domain shifts between the training samples of base categories and the support exemplars of novel categories emerge.
-Unfortunately, existing FSS methods often exhibit subpar performance when confronted with domain shifts \cite{CDFSS-Su2024}.
+\IEEEPARstart{B}{ased} on the concept of "episodes," few-shot segmentation (FSS) recognizes novel categories using very limited support exemplars, typically by transferring category-agnostic knowledge learned from abundant base categories to novel categories \cite{CDFSS-Nie2024, FSS-Liu2026}.
+In recent years, a series of representative FSS methods such as Prior Guided Feature Enrichment Network (PFENet) \cite{FSS-PFENET2022}, PFENet++ \cite{FSS-PFENET2024}, Holistic Prototype Activation (HPA) \cite{FSS-HPA2023}, and Base and Meta (BAM) \cite{FSS-BAM2023} have been proposed, illustrating that FSS is feasible and effective in reducing the annotation cost of pixel-level dense prediction for novel categories.
+Although FSS uses only very limited support exemplars for novel categories, it still needs many training samples for base categories \cite{CDFSS-Lei2022}.
+When the target domain including the novel categories is extremely scarce in resources and it is impossible to obtain several training samples of some base categories, we must use the training samples of the base categories in the resource-rich domain (source domain) to train an FSS model \cite{CDFSS-Tong2025b}.
+In this case, domain shifts \cite{OTHER-Chen2024} between the training samples of base categories and the support exemplars of novel categories emerge.
+Unfortunately, existing FSS methods often exhibit subpar performance when confronted with domain shifts \cite{CDFSS-Su2024, CDFSS-Fan2025}.